aliceqin12/cloud-services-dotnet-execute-powershell-file-in-storage-file-mounted-disk/README.md

 <Runtime executionContext="elevated" />
 ```

-makes worker role service running under administrator mode, since we need to use the administrator authority to run mount disk commands.
+makes worker role service run under administrator mode, since we need to use the administrator authority to run mounted disk commands.

 *__3. Write Startup.cmd Content__*

 Create a Startup.cmd file to Worker Role project root path.

-Startup.cmd will set PowerShell global execution policy to prevent meeting policy-not-enough warning.
+Startup.cmd will set PowerShell global execution policy to prevent the policy-not-enough warning.
 It will also mount the storage file folder as remote disk.

-Please refer to the codes in our example solution and replace the storage account and access key to yours.
+Please refer to the codes in our example solution and replace the storage account and access key with yours.

 *__4. Write Worker Role Code to execute cmd and PowerShell script__*

 Please modify WorkerRole.RunAsync method as below codes.

-These codes run under administrator role at first to execute startup.cmd to mount disk.
+First, these codes run under the administrator role to execute startup.cmd to mount disk.

 Then it will execute PowerShell test.ps1